jandyManni/17648FinalProj/README.md

 - https://www.geeksforgeeks.org/how-to-read-data-using-sscanf-in-c/
 - https://stackoverflow.com/questions/13832321/compare-part-of-an-input-string-using-strcmp-in-c

 ChatGPT was used to assist construction of dockerfile and .sh to utilize local gcc in the setup of container and test client.
-Also utilized GPT to better explain code found in sources above.
+Also utilized GPT to better explain code found in sources above, where research could not offer better clarification.